i16n/projects/README.md

 - 📫 How to reach me - here on Github

 ## Overview
-- CFG parser - a context-free grammar parser that generates random "grammatically correct" sentences (used java).
-Submitted as final project for accelerated OOP.
-My partner and I were top 3 in class for runtime
 - matching game.
 A matching game (with a twist) in javascript
 - sudoku for console.
 This was my first project in C++
 - 3N+1 visualizer in Python - Input a number and view the graph it creates as it cycles through the 2 simple rules stated in the Collatz conjecture.
 It also provides number of "cycles" and the largest number reached.
 This all runs in the terminal.
 For this project, I implemented a recursive and iterative version of the actual 3N+1 function